gregchang2/gregchang2/README.md

 ## I'm Greg Chang👋

 Welcome to my GitHub profile!
-I'm a very new Full Stack Developer from Auckland
+I'm a very new Full Stack Developer from Auckland This year, I embarked on my coding journey through Mission Ready. striving for continuous improvement, I thrive on new challenges and problem-solving.

-contact me here on any of these:
+If you share the same enthusiasm for coding and are open to exploring exciting opportunities. contact me here on any of these if you are interested in working with me:

  GitHub: [✨ gregchang2 ✨](https://github.com/gregchang2)